 The south-eastern tower was at least 14 meters high and 3 meters in internal diameter.
 It had at least three floors and an entrance from the ground and first floors, probably leading to the adjacent wall-walk on the defensive walls.
 It was strongly extended in front of the adjacent curtains, and on each floor it had three symmetrically arranged arrowslits, so it had a purely military function, flanking the adjacent sections of the walls and the foreground of the castle.
 Its interior was not equipped with latrines or fireplaces, while the upper floor could be surrounded by a wooden hoarding, mounted in openings in the wall.
 The smaller south-west tower at the ground floor and first floor was full, devoid of rooms.

 In the later period of the Middle Ages, the castle was significantly expanded, especially on the eastern and northern sides.
 It probably took place at a time when defensive considerations ceased to be important, because the eastern wing was added on the outer side of the wall, in the area of the ditch.
 It had a three-room layout on the ground and first floor, traditional for the Middle Ages, with a large chamber in the middle and two smaller on sides.
 Another wing was built on the north side, in place of the supposed original entrance gate.
 Behind this wing there could be a courtyard of the outer bailey, although the auxiliary buildings were also to be located on the west side of the castle.

-To the present day, three cylindrical towers, fragments of a defensive wall preserved up to a height of 4 meters and relics of buildings from the Tudor period have survived.
-The whole is overgrown with vegetation and difficult to access due to its location on private property.
+Two cylindrical towers, fragments of the defensive wall preserved up to a height of 4 meters and relics of building from the Tudor period have survived to the present day.
+The latter, probably serving as a dovecote, is located several meters from the castle on the west side.
+The whole area is overgrown with vegetation and difficult to access due to its location on private property.

 Salter M., The castles of Gwent, Glamorgan & Gower, Malvern 2002.